Gary Brackett: Regular season

+Playoffs

 Life after the NFL

 Brackett earned a Master of Business Administration degree after retirement and opened a series of restaurants in Indianapolis, including CharBlue downtown.

-Personal
+Personal life

 During a 17-month span, starting in 2003, Brackett lost his mother, father, and brother.

 In 2009 Brackett was the 11th annual recipient of the Arthur S. Arkush Humanitarian Award, presented to an NFL player "whose contributions to the community and charitable organizations are especially outstanding."
 He won the award for his work with the IMPACT Foundation, a charity he founded in the spring of 2007.

 In 2011, Brackett published Winning: From Walk-On to Captain, In Football and Life, a memoir about his life, including his accomplishments and struggles with family, college, and the NFL.